apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 After a successful delegated authentication, a user is created inside the CAS server with a specific identifier: this one can be created only from the technical identifier received from the external identity provider (like 1234) or as a "typed identifier" (like FacebookProfile#1234), which is the default.

-This can be defined in the `cas.properties` file:
+This can be defined in the `application.properties` file:

 ```properties
 cas.pac4j.client.authn.typedidused=true